2020 WNBA playoffs: Playoff qualifying

-Playoffs and Finals

 Bracket

 Note: Teams re-seeded after each round.

 First round

 Chicago Sky vs. Connecticut Sun

 The first playoff game of 2020 saw the 6th seeded Chicago Sky play the 7th seeded Connecticut Sun.
 The higher seeded Sky had a tough end to their season, finishing 2–6 in their last eight games.
 The Sun came in as the hotter team finishing 4–4 in their last eight.
 The season series between the two finished 1–1.

 The game was a tight one in the first half, with the game being tied at 41 entering half time.
 However, the Sun outscored the Sky by sixteen points in the third quarter and were able to pull away to a thirteen point victory.
 The Sun were led by Alyssa Thomas and DeWanna Bonner, who both recorded double-doubles.
 The Sun had a distinct advantage in rebounding in the game, out rebounding the Sky 40–21.